The prerequisite courses required to apply to the STOR Ph.D. program are: real analysis, linear algebra, calculus-based probability and statistics.

 When will I be assigned a faculty advisor?

 The Director of Graduate Studies will serve as your course advisor.
-Pairing of students with research advisors typically takes place during a student’s second year of study, after they have completed their Comprehensive Written Exams.
+Pairing of students with research advisors typically takes place during a student’s second year of study.

 How much does housing cost?

 Housing depends on if you are living on-campus or off-campus.
 For the cost of on-campus apartments, visit the campus housing website.